dtinth/content-scripts/README.md

 * <a name='jira.create-follow-up'></a>[**Jira: Create Follow-Up Issue**](src/features/GitHubJira.ts#L85) — Creates a new Jira issue with the current issue as the cause.

 <!-- end-command-list -->

+## Configuration

+This project will not compile until you create a configuration file at `src/config.yaml`.
+The configuration schema is documented in [`src/config.yaml.d.ts`](src/config.yaml.d.ts).